Weak normality of families of meromorphic mappings and bubbling in higher dimensions

 \quad converge to $f$ on the whole of $\hat U$.

 (b) If, in addition, the manifold $X$ carries a pluriclosed metric form then the weak limit

 \quad $f$ of $f_k$ meromorphically extends to $\hat U$ and then the part (a) applies. \end{nnthm}

 As a result the sets of weak normality are locally pseudoconvex provided the target is disk-convex and Gauduchon.
-Namely we have the following
+Recall that an open subset $\caln$ of a complex manifold $U$ is called locally pseudoconvex if for every point $p\in \d \caln$ there exists a Stein neighborhood $V$ of $p$ in $U$ such that $V\cap \caln$ is Stein.

-\begin{nncorol} Let $\calf \subset \calm (U,X)$ be family of meromorphic mappings from a complex manifold $U$ to disk-convex Gauduchon manifold $X$.
-Then the set of weak normality $\caln_{\calf}$ of $\calf$ is pseudoconvex.
-If $\calf =\{f_k\}$ is a sequence then the set of its convergence is pseudoconvex. \end{nncorol}
+\begin{nncorol} Let $\calf \subset \calm (U,X)$ be a family of meromorphic mappings from a complex manifold $U$ to a disk-convex Gauduchon manifold $X$.
+Then the set of weak normality $\caln_{\calf}$ of $\calf$ is locally pseudoconvex.
+If $\calf =\{f_k\}$ is a sequence then the set of its weak convergence is locally pseudoconvex. \end{nncorol}